By Claudia O'Keefe

 Junior is just one of

-from The Well Ain't Dry Yet, a recent debut
+seventeen short stories from The Well Ain't Dry Yet,

-who has Faulkner's gift for turning deceptive simplicity
+Faulkner's gift for turning deceptive simplicity on its

-She writes from and to the homeland in all of us, taking
+ear.
+She writes from and to the homeland in all of

-of human elements and making the reader reexamine
+us, taking the most basic of human elements and making

 In Junior, a young boy is abandoned by his prostitute mother, dropped on his daddy's doorstep, who until that time is unaware that he has a son.
 The boy's father has just been left himself, by his girlfriend.
 In a few short pages, father and son not only come to grips with their relationship, but form the tentative beginnings of a family with the father's mother, who using a raked pile of autumn leaves shows them that life is good and capable of being renewed.